Cedev/tree_concern/README.md

 ## Querying

-The `Tree` concern adds multiple ways of querying ancestors and descendants. `TreeConcern` query can add these to any class with a `:parent` and `:children`.
+The `Tree` concern adds multiple ways of querying ancestors and descendants. `TreeConcern::Query` can add these to any class with a `:parent` and `:children`.

 #### `:parent`
 The parent of the node.